 The limit of detection was calculated using a reference solution of inactivated virus supplied by the Wuhan Institute of Virology, Chinese Academy of Sciences, with an original concentration of 1×104 TCID50/ml.
 This was used to calculate the limit of detection as 0.02ng/ml (recombinant N protein), or 0.5TCID50/ml (inactivated virus).
 Using latex agglutination immunochromatography method the calculation is 0.1ng/ml (recombinant N protein), or 1TCID50/ml (inactivated virus).

-For comparison, lateral flow tests generally need 100-300 TCID50/ml present to reliably show a positive – so this test needs 200x – 600x less viral material in a sample to correctly identify a positive.
+For comparison, lateral flow tests generally need 100-300 TCID50/ml present to show a positive – so this test needs 200x – 600x less viral material in a sample.